Will (volition) denotes unpredictable, endogenous behavior. It is an intricate function of thoughts, desires, and emotions that triggers an action.

 - thinking rationally about oneself and the world around,

-- viewing goals from a long-term perspective, and
+- viewing desires from a long-term perspective, and

 - having adaptive emotions.